gitter-badger/containers_old/Crux/README.md

 a software toolkit for tandem mass spectrometry analysis

-installed software
+available software
 --------
 `crux 2.1`

 how to build
 ------------
-`sudo docker build -t biodckr/crux 2.1/.`
+`docker build -t biodckr/crux 2.1/.`

 how to download and install